-Your cover letter can be as important as your resume.
-It should be given the same amount of attention and customization as you put into crafting your resume.
+Your cover letter may be as important as your resume.
+It should be given the same amount of attention and contain just as much customization as you put into crafting your resume.

-For many hiring managers or resume screeners, your cover letter explains which job you are interested in and more importantly WHY you are interested in the job and position.
+For many hiring managers or resume screeners, your cover letter explains which job you are interested in and more importantly WHY you are interested in the position/company and how you are qualified.

 - Have they been in the news recently or have any of their key officers been in the news?

 - What types of positions have they been hiring for lately?

 You want this information because you are going to include a reason why you are interested in the company in your opening paragraph.